 To invest in the trust, accredited (rich) investors can wire either US dollars or Bitcoin.
 Grayscale will return investors shares in GBTC, and they can trade these shares on the stock market, just like Tesla, Amazon, or Google stock.

 The trust, launched in September, 2013 and run by CEO Michael Sonnenshein, trades on an over-the-counter desk under the ticker GBTC.
 The price of these shares, more or less, track the price of Bitcoin through the CoinDesk Bitcoin Price Index (XBX).
-As of May 2021, there are almost 700 million shares, and each share represents precisely 0.000943275 Bitcoin.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+As of May 2021, there are almost 700 million shares, and each share represents precisely 0.000943275 Bitcoin.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 New York-based Grayscale is one of many subsidiaries of Digital Currency Group, a New York crypto venture capital fund run by Barry Silbert.
 DCG has invested in a broad portfolio of crypto companies, such as crypto exchange Coinbase, media outlet Coindesk, and Dapper Labs, creator of CryptoKitties.